Ozonous/klix-archive/README.md

 Contains two RCCService related backups.

-I have not really tested these much because I honestly forgot how RCCService was setup back then.
+I have not really tested these much because I honestly forgot how to set up RCCService.

 ---